The Fiery Priest

-The Fiery Priest (Korean: 열혈사제) is a 2019 South Korean television series starring Kim Nam-gil, Kim Sung-kyun, Lee Hanee, Go Jun, and Keum Sae-rok.
-It was the first drama to air on SBS's Fridays and Saturdays timeslot, airing from February 15 to April 20, 2019.
+The Fiery Priest (Korean: 열혈사제) is a 2019 South Korean television series starring Kim Nam-gil, Kim Sung-kyun, and Lee Hanee with Ko Jun and Keum Sae-rok in the first season, and Sung Joon, Seo Hyun-woo, and Kim Hyeong-seo in the second season.
+It was the first drama to air on SBS TV's Fridays and Saturdays timeslot.
+The first season was aired from February 15, to April 20, 2019, at 22:10 (KST), with a total of 20 episodes.
+The second season premiered on November 8, 2024, at 22:00 (KST).

 The Fiery Priest is the highest rated miniseries drama that aired in 2019 on public broadcast according to Nielsen Korea.
 The drama was a huge success and was one of the most popular dramas aired in 2019.
 Kim Nam-gil won numerous accolades for his portrayal of a priest with anger management issues.
 The action comedy drama also featured parodies from other movies and dramas, notably from Mr. Sunshine, Nameless Gangster: Rules of the Time, The Matrix, Reply 1988 and Along with the Gods: The Two Worlds.

 Synopsis

-Following the mysterious death of an elderly priest, an NIS agent turned priest (Kim Nam-gil) attempts to bring the culprits involved before law.
+Following the mysterious death of an elderly Catholic priest, an NIS agent turned Catholic priest attempts to bring the culprits involved before law.
 The hilarious journey in taking down the gangsters and corrupt officials in the city is what follows.
-The journey is not so smooth when the corrupt prosecutor of the city (Lee Hanee) refuses to cooperate.
+The journey is not so smooth when the corrupt prosecutor of the city refuses to cooperate.